-Crohn's disease affects around 115,000 people in the UK and is a long-term condition causing inflammation of the lining of the body's digestive system.
+Crohn's disease affects at least 115,000 people in the UK and is a long-term condition causing inflammation of the lining of the body's digestive system.

 Crohn's disease often centres on the small intestine or large intestine, but can affect the digestive system from the mouth to the anus.

 What are the symptoms of Crohn's disease?

 People with Crohn's disease can experience periods of severe symptoms followed by periods of remission that can last for weeks or years.
 The symptoms of Crohn's disease depend on where the disease occurs in the bowel and its severity.
 In general symptoms can include:

 - Chronic diarrhoea, often bloody and containing mucus or pus

 - Feeling of a mass or fullness in the abdomen

 - Rectal bleeding

 Other symptoms can develop, depending on complications related to the disease.
 For example a person with a fistula (abnormal passageway between various organs or tissues) in the rectal area may have pain and leaking discharge around the rectum.